karamany1998/wirestorm-challenge/README.md

 When a connection ends, then a flag "EPOLLRDHUP" is set, so I used this to remove the fd from the epoll interest set.

-Improvements on current design: A problem that could cause ineffiency with a large number of destination clients is that the program creates a pthread for every destination.
-A better approach would be to utilise a thread pool with a fixed number of threads and have the main loop put a task in a queue.
-Then each pthread in the pool will dequeue tasks and handle them. of course need to use mutexes to safely enque and dequeue the tasks.
-I'm currently working on this improvement.

 ```
 ## Building the project